These are the families we support at this time:

 The Mission of Haiti CHE provides financial, logistical and spiritual support to six communities in the south of Haiti, near Les Cayes, as they strive for Christ-centered community development using the CHE Model.
 These CHE communities include: Savanette, Torbeck, Ravine a’Lanse, Cavallion, Maniche and Miragoane.
 CHE’s goal is to establish a development ministry whose purpose is to bring together Jesus’ Great Commission (Matthew 28:19-20) and the Great Commandment (Matthew 25:37-40).
 This is accomplished by training community members as Community Health Evangelists (CHEs) who regularly visit 10-15 neighboring households, sharing the Gospel and promoting principles of disease prevention and healthy living.
 The program is designed to be transferable, multipliable and ongoing after the training team leaves the area.
 Pere Petit Frere, the Episcopal priest in Savanette, coordinates the CHE ministry in the above listed six communities.
 The CHE ministry in Haiti is under the direction of Osse St. Juste.

-Bernard and Jeanne Togo
+Jeanne Sognikin: Togo

 Princess Tshuma, Matobo, Zimbabwe